P-K-J-B/neighborhood-map-project/README.md

 git clone https://github.com/P-K-J-B/neighborhood-map-project

-### Developer Mode

 cd into the neighborhood-map-project directory and run: npm install

+### Viewing App in Developer Mode

 After npm install has finished running, run: npm start

 This will open a browser window at localhost:3000 (this will allow you to view the app in a live editing environment / developer mode)

-### Production Mode
+### Viewing App in Production Mode

-Make sure that serve is installed globally on your machine: npm install -g serve
+In order to see the app in production mode, you will have to run a build.
+While in the neighborhood-map-project directory run:

+npm run build

+Then run:

-cd into the neighborhood-map-project directory and run: serve -s build
+serve -s build

 Your terminal should give you a "Serving!" message and indicate what port the app is running on (http://localhost:5000 for example)